 If you’re still on the fence about switching to an EV from a gas-powered car, doing some research on charging vs. gas prices will help you decide.

-First off, divide the number of kilowatt-hours you consumed into the total amount you paid for that month.
+To determine how much you spend on your monthly electric bill and calculate the per kilowatt-hour (kWh) rate, there are a few steps to follow.
+Firstly, you need to divide the number of kilowatt-hours you consumed by the total amount you paid for that month.
 This will give you the price you paid per kWh.

-The most basic electric car gets around 3 to 4 miles of range per kWh.
-Divide your average monthly mileage into 3 to get the kWh you’d use per month.
-Multiply that by the cost you pay per kWh and you have a rough estimate of the costs of charging an EV.
+The most basic electric car typically gets around 3 to 4 miles of range per kWh.
+To estimate the cost of charging an EV, divide your average monthly mileage into 3 to get the kWh you would use per month.
+Then, multiply that by the cost you pay per kWh.
+This will give you a rough estimate of the costs of charging an EV.

-If your car can get you 30 miles of range per gallon, a full tank would give you 360 miles of range.
+Currently, the average price of gas in the United States is around $3.8 per gallon.
+If you have a 12-gallon gas-powered vehicle, it would cost approximately $45 to fill up your tank.
+Assuming that your car can get you 30 miles of range per gallon, a full tank would give you 360 miles of range.

 Costs of Level 2 and Fast Charging